sleuthfi/sleuth-kit-rs/README.md

 If you'd like to contribute to the Sleuth Kit project, follow these steps:

+1. Fork the repository on GitHub.

-1. Clone the repository:
+2. Clone your forked repository:
    ```
    git clone https://github.com/yourusername/sleuth-kit.git
    cd sleuth-kit
    ```

-2. Install dependencies:
+3. Install dependencies:
    ```
    cargo build
    ```

-3. Set up the environment variables:
+4. Set up the environment variables:
    Create a `.env` file in the project root and add the necessary variables.

-4. Run the project:
+5. Run the project:
    ```
    cargo run
    ```